naduvaha/MultyModik/README.md

 - Bonus pays out every ~2 seconds and scales with the number of nearby sleepers (capped).
 - Fully server-side: the host scans who's asleep and who's near them, and tops up happiness through the standard body sync.
 - Fully automatic — no buttons, it just activates by sleeping near teammates.

+### Update check
+- On game launch the plugin makes a single request to this repository's GitHub Releases and compares the latest tag with the installed version.
+- The result is written to `BepInEx\LogOutput.log` and mirrored into the in-game console:
+  - **plain line** — you are on the latest version;
+  - **orange warning** — a newer version is available (with a link to the releases page).
+- One request per launch, 8-second timeout, no telemetry.

 ## Install